Toni Johnson Scholars for Racial and Social Justice Program

 How to Apply:

-• Application includes an online form with demographic and program questions, as well as an essay addressing the following in 750 words or less:
+Application includes an online form with program questions, as well as an essay addressing each of the following within a range of 500 to 1,000 words:

-• Discuss the research you are interested in doing related to your chosen focus area.
-You do not need to have it all figured out - but share what interests you within that specific focus area.
+4. Discuss the research you are interested in doing related to racial justice.
+You do not need to have it all figured out—but share what interests you within that specific focus area.

 The Toni Johnson Racial Justice Dissertation Award provides financial support for one or more PhD students engaged in dissertation research pertaining to racial justice.